life-itself/artearthtech.com/content/blog/2018-05-01-mcgilchrist-master-and-his-emissary-notes.md

 ## My Comments

 McGilchrist spends half the book (Part I) setting out evidence on differences between the hemispheres and their way of seeing the world.
 However, ultimately the lateralisation point is secondary to the central argument that there are different ways of seeing the world and that one of these (the right brain version) is preferable / better / more correct.

-In this sense the lateralisation analysis serves more as a motivation and basis for enquiry.
-The latter in the sense that the neuroscience helps us build up a picture of these two different ways of seeing the world which might be difficult other cf (from the Introduction) " ... why do I not just deal with mind, and forget about the brain?
+In this sense the lateralisation analysis serves more as a motivation and basis for enquiry than the main point.
+For example, the (lateralisation) neuroscience helps us build up a picture of these two different ways of seeing the world which might be difficult otherwise: (from the Introduction) " ... why do I not just deal with mind, and forget about the brain?
 And in particular why should we be concerned with the brain's structure? ...
 After all, my pancreas is doing fine, without my being able to remember much about its structure. ... [but] the structure of the brain is likely to tell us something we otherwise could not so easily see."

 Connection with Buddhism: there is a huge overlap with Buddhist teaching but one that McGilchrist seems only vaguely aware of.
 He gets closest to making a connection in a section of the conclusion on "The Oriental Mind" which suggests that Oriental thinking is more right brain and offers hope for the west.